wednesday-solutions/flutter_template/README.md

 - [Create a distribution on app center](https://docs.microsoft.com/en-us/appcenter/distribution/) and get the upload key.
 You can get it from from appcenter.ms/settings.
 - Save the app center upload key on github secrets with key name `APP_CENTER_TOKEN`.

+## Gotchas
+- Flutter apps might have issues on some android devices with variable refresh rate where the app is locked at 60fps instead of running at the highests refresh rate.
+This might make your app look like it is running slower than other apps on the device.
+To fix this the template uses the [`flutter_displaymode`](https://pub.dev/packages/flutter_displaymode) package.
+The template sets the highest refresh rate available.
+If you don't want this behaviour you can remove the lines 40 to 46 in [`app.dart`](lib/app.dart#L40). [`Link to frame rate issue on flutter`](https://github.com/flutter/flutter/issues/35162).